 Fortunately, the train ride is only 35 to 40 minutes between Baixa and Cascais.
 Furthermore, trains run frequently between the two destinations.

 So public transport by train is a simple and easy way to visit Cascais for the day.
-During the holiday season and any season.
+During the holiday season, of course, and any season.

 However, the very best way to experience Cascais Christmas time and its Christmas lights display is with an overnight stay.